PeakockCode/customer_analysis_online_shop/README.md

 ##### Enhance Customer Engagement:

 - **Optimize Content Strategy:**
 To reverse the trend of decreasing views and low levels of customer engagement, consider incorporating more appealing content formats, such as interactive videos.
 Additionally, enhance user interaction by optimizing the placement of calls to action in social media posts and blog articles, particularly during traditionally low-engagement periods (September to December).
-You might also focus on increasing the use of platforms like Instagram and TikTok to further enhance customer engagement.
+You might also focus on increasing the use of platforms like Instagram to further enhance customer engagement.

 ##### Improve Customer Feedback Scores: